Links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Shure AONIC 215 Gen 2?

 Those who want to stick to Shure but don’t like ear hooks should consider the Shure AONIC Free for its best-in-class passive isolation and varied Bluetooth codec support.
-You get a great experience through the ShurePlus PLAY app and the environmental mode works well when you want to pipe in external noise.
+You get the same great experience through the ShurePlus PLAY app, and the Environmental Mode works well when you want to pipe in external noise.
 Sure, it’s not the most stylish but it’s very comfortable.
+It’s also a better design in terms of durability than the fiddly case connection points on the AONIC 215 Gen 2.